April gardening jobs

 - Feed roses, borders, hedges, trees, shrubs and spring bulbs with general purpose fertiliser

-- Sow broad beans, summer cabbage, Brussels sprouts, early peas, summer/autumn cauliflower, sprouting broccoli, leeks, beetroot, radish, spring onion, lettuce, rocket, turnip, spinach, parsnips, carrot and onion
+- Sow broad beans, summer cabbage, Brussel sprouts, early peas, summer/autumn cauliflower, sprouting broccoli, leeks, beetroot, radish, spring onion, lettuce, rocket, turnip, spinach, parsnips, carrot and onion

-- Plant first early, second early and maincrop potatoes; earth up shoots of early potatoes to protect them from frost
+- Plant first early, second early and maincrop potatoes.
+Earth up shoots of early potatoes to protect them from frost with garden canes and netting

 - Look after your veg - water and hoe regularly, thin out and transplant seedlings, and give support to peas and beans sown earlier

-- Sow hardy herbs (parsley, coriander, fennel, dill and marjoram)
+- Sow hardy herbs like parsley, coriander, fennel, dill and marjoram

 - Ventilate the greenhouse on sunny days, but shut it down mid-afternoon to retain the heat at night